wolfgang-stefani/CarND-LaneLines-P1/README.md

 Overview
 ---

+The full code can be found in this [IPython Notebook.](https://github.com/wolfgang-stefani/CarND-LaneLines-P1/blob/master/P1.ipynb)

 When we drive, we use our eyes to decide where to go.
 The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
 Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

 In this project we will detect lane lines in images using **Python** and **OpenCV**.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.
 The tools we have are **color selection**, **region of interest selection**, **grayscaling**, **Gaussian smoothing**, **Canny Edge Detection** and **Hough Tranform** for line detection.